-The Mock Lime is native from Southern Asia through Southeast Asia to Australia.
+The Mock Lime is native from Southern and Southeast Asia, Northern Australia and New Caledonia.
 It is typically a compact evergreen shrub that grows to heights of 2.5 to 3.5 m, but as this unique specimen highlights, it can occasionally grow as a tree up to about 12 m tall.
 The compound leaves are odd-pinnate, with three to nine dark green and glossy leaflets.
 The small, white flowers are produced in abundance and have a very pleasant fragrance.

 Birds like the Yellow-vented Bulbul (Pycnonotus goiavier), Black-naped Oriole (Oriolus chinensis) and Coppersmith Barbet (Megalaima haemacephala) are attracted by the fleshy and bright red fruit and help to disperse the seeds after feeding on the fruit.